 Retained clients: Our retained clients get our fully bespoke service with one dedicated HR Consultant.
 We start by ensuring your contracts and policies are fit for purpose and fully compliant with current employment legislation then we’ll look at the whole employee experience with you from induction and onboarding, to training, appraisals, reward & recognition, communication, engagement and succession planning.

-You also get unlimited advice and guidance on any problems that might occur, such as disciplinary, grievance, absence etc. Whatever happens in your employees’ journey, we are there to partner with you and we are that confident you will love us, we only ask for a month’s notice if you want to leave us, there is no minimum term.
+You also get unlimited advice and guidance on any problems that might occur, such as disciplinary, grievance, absence etc. Whatever happens in your employees’ journey, we are there to partner with you.

 Ad-Hoc / Projects: You would get one point of contact and we can work on an hourly or day rate to chair disciplinary hearings, grievance hearings or appeals, conduct redundancy consultations, lead restructures and contract variations, TUPE.
 We can provide maternity cover if your HR person is going on maternity leave.
 We can deliver bespoke training and development and lead or enhance employee engagement initiatives.

 Template service: We can provide contracts of employment, service contracts, employee handbooks, drivers handbooks, invite letters, outcome letters, guidance notes, settlement agreements, absence management toolkits, maternity packs, redundancy packs and many more.
 You can either buy them to complete yourself, or we can complete them for you.